Stellarium/stellarium/BUILDING.md

 #### MacOS without QtWebEngine

-On the new ARM-based Macs, there is no support for QtWebEngine or it buggy (QtWebEngine in Qt 5.15.2).
+On ARM-based (Apple Silicon) Macs, there is no support for QtWebEngine or it buggy (QtWebEngine in Qt 5.15.2).
 The CMake script will check installed `QtWebEngine` libraries and if then is not in system then Stellarium will build without QtWebEngine support.
 The result is shown in the system web browser.